 By good dietary and lifestyle measures, fatty liver disease can be completely cured if it’s in an early stage.
 Reducing weight is another solution.
 This is how you can cut down fat deposition and inflammation.
 You can lose extra weight by natural remedies or can also undergo weight loss surgery.

-Studies have revealed some role of Vitamin E, Omega-3 fatty acids, Pioglitazone in the reversal of fatty liver disease.
+Studies have revealed some role of Vitamin E, Omega-3 fatty acids, and Pioglitazone in the reversal of fatty liver disease.
 So, you can consult your doctor at Triborough GI regarding these medicines.
 If the complications prevail, then it can lead to cirrhosis or even liver failure.
 In such critical conditions, you might also need liver transplant surgery.

 So, these were the limited fatty liver disease treatments you can consult with your healthcare specialist at Triborough GI.